Solar Panels & Home Insurance: Coverage, Costs & What to Know

 What happens if hail damages my solar panels?

 Hail damage to rooftop-mounted solar panels is typically covered under your dwelling coverage as a standard peril.
-However, some insurers — particularly in hail-prone states — are adding wind and hail exclusions or higher deductibles for solar panels.
-Check your policy before installation and ask your insurer specifically about hail coverage for panels.
-Filing a claim will require photos, a professional inspection report, and weather data confirming the event.
+However, in 2026, more insurers (particularly in Colorado, Texas, Nebraska, Kansas, and Oklahoma) are adding wind and hail exclusions or separate higher deductibles for solar panels.
+Check your policy before installation and ask your insurer specifically about hail coverage, then file with photos, a professional inspection report, and weather data confirming the event.

 Does homeowners insurance cover the cost to remove and reinstall solar panels for roof repairs?

 This depends on your insurer and policy language.
 Some policies include the cost of panel removal and reinstallation as part of a covered roof repair claim, while others do not.
-Given that this cost can run $1,500 to $6,000 or more, it's worth asking your insurer directly — or looking for a policy endorsement that explicitly covers this scenario.
+Given that this cost typically runs $4,000 to $10,000 in 2026 (about $250 to $350 per panel), it's worth asking your insurer directly or looking for a policy endorsement that explicitly covers this scenario.

 Compare Home Insurance Plans in Ohio